QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 **Question 1**

-What's the design pattern for the class Group in TP Figures who contains a lot of Figures.
-Group is also a Figure.
+What's the design pattern for the class Group in TP Figures, which contains a lot of Figures.
+Note that Group is also a Figure.

 <blockquote class="spoiler">
-It's Composite design pattern.
+It's the <b>Composite design pattern</b>.
 </blockquote>

 <hr class="sl">

 **Question 2**

 In TP Tchat, in the method ``void updateMessages()``, which operations were intermediary?

 * ``stream.forEach((Message m) -> appendMessage(m));``
 * ``stream = stream.filter(authorFilter);``